 Text content is also completely within your control.
 From the parent app, you can create a list of quick messages for your child to choose from when sending texts.
 The GizmoWatch also features a list of emojis for children to send instead.

-Children can share images with the Disney Edition, but there’s no video calling.
+Children can share images with the Disney Edition.

 Screen time limits